somebeaver/Lowrider.js/README.md

     Elements have rendered (only when **all child custom Elements** extend `Lowrider`).
 - Solves these issues:
-  - One issue with web components face in the DOM is that when you use custom Element "A" to inject custom Element "B", code execution within "A" does not wait for "B" to render *its own inner HTML*.
+  - One issue that web components face in the DOM is that when you use custom Element "A" to inject custom Element "B", code execution within "A" does not wait for "B" to render *its own inner HTML*.
 The top-level `connectedCallback()` of "B" will have executed, but any subsequent Promises